cotes2020/jekyll-theme-chirpy/_posts/01AWS/SSM/2020-05-23-patch-management.md

 - The primary focus of Patch Manager is applying patches to OSs.
 - However, you can also use Patch Manager to apply patches to some applications on the instances.
 - **Linux**
-  - Patch Manager uses the configured repositories for updates, and <font color=blue> does not differentiate between OSs and application patches </font>.
+  - Patch Manager uses the configured repositories for updates, and <font color=LightSlateBlue> does not differentiate between OSs and application patches </font>.
   - use Patch Manager to define which repositories to fetch updates from.
 - **Windows**
   - apply approval rules, as well as *Approved* and *Rejected* patch exceptions, for applications released by Microsoft, s